Zapotec languages: Use

+In the 2020 Mexican census, about 500,000 people were counted as speakers of a Zapotec language.
+Of those speakers, 5.7% were monolingual (down from 8.8% in 2010).

 The viability of Zapotec languages also varies tremendously.
 Loxicha Zapotec, for example, has over 70,000 speakers.
 San Felipe Tejalapan Zapotec might have ten, all elderly.
 San Agustín Mixtepec Zapotec reportedly has just one remaining speaker.
 Historically, government teachers discouraged the use of the language, which has contributed to its diminution in many places.
 In La Ventosa, Oaxaca, a Zapotec mother of three claims that her children are punished in class if they speak Zapotec.
 Other areas however, such as the Isthmus, proudly maintain their mother tongue.
 Contemporary literature in Zapotec has been produced by Irma Pineda, Natalia Toledo and Felipe Lopez, among others.

 Zapotec-language programming is available on a number of radio stations: The CDI's radio stations XEGLO, based in Guelatao de Juárez, Oaxaca, and XEQIN-AM, based in San Quintín, Baja California, carry Zapotec-language programming along with other indigenous languages.
 (Coatecas Altas Zapotec speakers live in the area around San Quintín, Baja California.) in the Isthmus there is one privately owned commercial station, Radio TEKA (1030 AM), and several community-based radio stations, most notably the community-based Radio Totopo (102.5 FM) in Juchitán, Oaxaca, and Radio Atempa in San Blas Atempa.

 In California, Los Angeles is home to communities of Yalálag Zapotec and Zoogocho Zapotec language speakers.
-In 2010, a Zapotec language class was offered at the University of California in San Diego.
+In 2010, a Zapotec language class was offered at the University of California, San Diego.
 In 2012, the Natividad Medical Center of Salinas, California, had trained medical interpreters bilingual in Zapotec languages as well as in Spanish; in March 2014, Natividad Medical Foundation launched Indigenous Interpreting+, "a community and medical interpreting business specializing in indigenous languages from Mexico and Central and South America," including Zapotec languages, Mixtec, Trique, and Chatino.